globaldothealth/polyflame/docs/index.md

 other downstream code to allow querying answers to common research questions in a reproducible analytical pipeline (RAP).

 **Non-goals**: Allow answering arbitrary questions.
-FHIRFlat uses open formats (parquet) that users can query directly using tools such as pandas or the R [{arrow}](https://arrow.apache.org/docs/1.0/r/) package, and FHIRFLAME allows flexibility in dataframe type as long as the dataframe schema required patterns
+FHIRflat uses open formats (parquet) that users can query directly using tools such as pandas or the R [{arrow}](https://arrow.apache.org/docs/1.0/r/) package, and FHIRFLAME allows flexibility in dataframe type as long as the dataframe schema required patterns